The best camping knots: for rigging shelters, makeshift repairs, hanging hammocks and more

 5. Double fisherman’s knot

-Despite its name, this knot is now more commonly used in climbing than fishing.
+Despite its name, this knot is now more commonly used in climbing than fishing and we reckon its definitely one of the best camping knots too.
 It is a type of bend – that is, a knot used to join two ropes together.
 It’s very reliable in this role, which is why it is also the knot most frequently tied by climbers to create loops of cord (cordelettes or prussik loops) used to build belay anchors or as a safety device when abseiling and rappelling.

 But for hikers, campers and backpackers, it’s a great way to make carrying loops or grab handles for bits of equipment that might otherwise get lost.
 Think about it – how many bits of kit have a handy lanyard hole in them?
 But how often do you actually bother to attach one?
 Well, now you can.
 In addition, the double fisherman’s knot is a good way to fix a broken bootlace or to make a ridge line from two lengths of paracord that are just that fraction too short.
 It’s also a great knot to use for tying a compass, GPS unit or map case around your neck, because it can be pulled apart to adjust the length of the lanyard.